 Albania and the United States belong to a number of the same international organizations, including the United Nations, North Atlantic Treaty Organization, Euro-Atlantic Partnership Council, Organization for Security and Cooperation in Europe, International Monetary Fund, World Bank, and World Trade Organization.
 Albania also is an observer to the Organization of American States.
 As of June 2014, Albania is a candidate for accession into the European Union.

-The U.S. Chargé d’Affaires to Albania is Leyla Moses-Ones; other principal embassy officials are listed in the Department’s Key Officers List.
+The Chief of the U.S. Mission to Albania is Ambassador Yuri Kim; other principal embassy officials are listed in the Department’s Key Officers List.

 Albania maintains an embassy in the United States at 2100 S Street, NW, Washington, DC 20008 (tel.
 202-223-4942).